 Are you trying to determine the best all-American vacation to take right now?
 There’s nothing more Americana than visiting Mickey at Disney World, a road trip down Route 66, or floating down a river in the Midwest.
 All-American vacations bring back memories of childhood for the older folks and create new ones for the little ones.
 Many of us may even conjure up scenes from our favorite summertime movie classics like “The Great Outdoors,” “Dirty Dancing,” or “Stand By Me.”

 Best All-American Vacation to Take Now

-The weather’s perfect this time of year in just about everywhere across the United States.
-Making it the best time of year for exploring and adventure.
+The weather’s perfect this time of year in just about everywhere across the U.S. Making it the best time of year for exploring and adventure.
 If you’re looking to take an all-American vacation, then you simply have to check out the list below.

 After all, schools out.
 Summers in.
 Let the drama stop and the fun begin.

 Did you know most people who drive Route 66 today are foreign tourists?
 We’re happy to say we’ve ridden the entire Route 66 all the way from Chicago to Santa Monica.
 This popular route started back in 1926, peaked in the ’40s and early ’50s, and declined thereafter.
 Now in a bit of a revival period, it’s once again starting to gain popularity.